bb7555/massive-nemesis/_posts/Create-A-Private-Proxy-On-Ur-Linux-In-A-Few-Minutes.md

 First thing you will need is an AWS account.
 Go to the AWS Portal and sign up.
 You will need a credit card to complete this process.
 But this is Amazon.
 Doesn't everyone have an Amazon account?

-If your too young to have a credit card you're reading this, go study something else. ;)
+If you are too young to have a credit card AND you're reading this, go study something else. ;)

 Why AWS?
 It is my preference, they commit to 99.95% uptime and they offer 750 hours of Amazon EC2 Micro Instance usage as part of their free usage tier.
-But a Pandora's Box of cloud service exist out there (and more and more everyday).
+But, an open Pandora's Box of cloud services exist out there (and more and more everyday).

 Although this post primarily uses AWS, these steps can easily be replicated on any VPS hosting service offered all over the internet, as well as LANs and other 'creative set-ups' (b-careful kiddiez)